 After listing your assets, you will then want to include who should inherit those items.
 Family and friends are top choices for many but others may also include charitable organizations as beneficiaries.

 If you have minor children, it’s important to include who will be responsible for them should you nor the children’s other parent be able to do so.
 Having these conversations with the potential guardian needs to be done ahead of time should an unfortunate event happen.

 This is the person who will carry out the wishes of your will.
 This is another conversation you’ll want to have with someone ahead of time — to make sure that this person is willing to take on the responsibility of overseeing your wishes.

 You never want to make a will on your own.
 In many cases, items can not be fully transferred to another person without going through probate.
 Having a will carefully laid out can make this process go faster.

 When you’re ready to make a will, contact our team at Jerimy Kirschner & Associates, PLLC.
 Our experience makes a difference, and we’re ready to help you.
-Call us today at (206) 203-8802 for a free consultation.
+Call us today at (206) 203-8802 for a free estate planning consult.